ciampo/dice-roller/README.md

 ## MVP

-- layout — grow header when the primary buttons grow
+- better design (nat20 logo, dice, buttons)
 - add WIP settings (mostly empty, with current version and next planned features)
 - add tutorial (under settings page).
-Somehow give the user the chance of viewing it on the first visit.
+Somehow give the user the chance of viewing it on the first visit. (localstorage)
-- robots.txt / sitemap.xml / base.html — dynamic build, to add the host URL from firebase config (or replace in build folder)
-- get a "final" domain and crawl on google search console / twitter / facebook etc
-- better icons / og image
 - "add to home" prompt after using / in settings
 - bug — tray flashes when re-rolling the die.
+- get theme colors right, and update meta header and package.json (and favicons if necessary), refresh crawlers

 ## Nice to have